Sadrach-Harmasantyo/laravel-ecommerce/README.md

 - **Livewire 3**: A powerful library for building dynamic frontends using server-driven rendering.
 - **Filament 3**: An elegant admin panel framework to manage the application backend efficiently.
 - **Tailwind CSS**: A utility-first CSS framework for creating responsive and modern UI designs.
+- **MySQL**: A popular relational database management system.
+- **Bootstrap**: A popular front-end framework for building responsive and mobile-first websites.

 ### Features